Posted by Ali Cloak, Associate

 While it is rare for an inquest to involve as many people, or to carry so much significance to so many people, the Hillsborough inquest has been a pertinent reminder of the importance of the inquest process in ensuring thorough investigation to establish the circumstances in which a person, or as here a group of people, died, which is vitally important to their loved ones.

-This inquest also highlights the necessity of public funding to allow bereaved individuals to obtain legal representation in order to address the inequality of arms often seen when a member of the public faces a public authority or corporate entity in the process of a coronial inquiry.
+This inquest also highlights the necessity of public funding to allow bereaved individuals to obtain legal representation for an inquest in order to address the inequality of arms often seen when a member of the public faces a public authority or corporate entity in the process of a coronial inquiry.

 If you wish to speak to a specialist lawyer about an inquest or about the circumstances of a death of a loved one then please get in touch with me or one of my colleagues.